Rare Roosevelt Dimes Worth Money

 • Introduction Reason: The dime was introduced shortly after Roosevelt’s death as a tribute to his legacy, particularly his role in founding the March of Dimes.

-Roosevelt Silver Dimes Key Dates
+Roosevelt Dime Key Dates

 1949-S